chaosprint/glicol/js/npm/README.md

 https://youtu.be/atoTujbQdwI

 Rust is also famous for its error handling. `glicol.js` has taken advantage of that and offers a robust error handling mechanism.

-> WIP: the error report is coming soon.
+The principle is "Musique Non-Stop", i.e. when there is an error, it will be reported in the console while the music will continue as before.

 ### Easy to use

 With the top-level audio performance in the browser, Glicol is yet easy to use.
 The balance between minimalism and readability/ergonomics is consistent in the API designing.

-> As this is not a stable version yet, the APIs may significantly change in the future.
-If you wish to test or use it in a project, please contact me.

-## Usage

 After you `npm i glicol`, you can just write:

 ```js
 import Glicol from "glicol"
 const glicol = new Glicol()
 ```

-You can also write the graph in this way:
+Then write the graph in this way:

 ```js
 glicol.play({